 Raising awareness of the advantages of regular HIV testing

-Community health experts are raising awareness of the need for regular testing as part of national HIV testing week which starts on November 18.
+Community health experts are raising awareness of the need for regular testing as part of national HIV testing week.

 “Our sexual health clinics in Northumberland and North Tyneside offer a range of free and confidential services including HIV testing.